kirantrathod/kirantrathod/README.md

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=kirantrathod)](https://git.io/streak-stats)<br/>
 ### I am Kiran.
 Thanks for dropping by!<br/>
-I am a Software Developer at Tata Consultancy Services.
-I like coding, problem solving and building projects.
+I am a Software Developer at Accenture Solutions Private Ltd. I like coding, problem solving and building projects.
 Currently I am into web development and in love of JavaScript and React.js. <br/>
 Learning things by creating projects.<br/>
 Do checkout my Portfolio site @ https://kirantrathod.in created recently using React.js
 <!-- <br/>Listening to "Prateek Kuhad".
 Currently binge watching "The Office US". -->